 “While paying bills is a fact of life, you shouldn’t spend money unnecessarily on cable or internet access,” said Amanda Dixon, senior reporter at Bankrate.com.
 “It’s worth it to see if you can lower your monthly payments and use the money you save to pay down debt or pad your savings account.”

 Negotiating with your cable company or internet service provider is one of the best ways to lower your overall costs.
-We spoke with one of our Allconnect® expert sales agents to find out what is and isn’t negotiable so you know exactly what to say on the phone.
+We spoke with one of our sales experts here at Allconnect to find out what is and isn’t negotiable so you know exactly what to say on the phone.

 Why should you negotiate your bill?